10yard/dkafe/readme.md

 ![DKAFE game info](https://github.com/10yard/dkafe/blob/master/artwork/about/gameinfo.png)

-Not all of the hacks feature in the default frontend setup.
-I have purposely left out some of the crumbier ones e.g. dkong2m, dkongnad.
+Not all the hacks feature in the default frontend setup.
+I have purposely left out some crumbier ones e.g. dkong2m, dkongnad.

 #### By Jon Wilson (me)